sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * Another neovim plugin but that has very fast fuzzy completion
     * Works with nvim-lspconfig, apparently
         * On my list of things to experiment more with
-    * neovim authors appear to have potty mouths
+    * neovim plugin authors appear to have potty mouths
 * Why Perl?
     * like English, it's my native language
     * I had difficultly getting a language server set up with Perl and neovim